 - HB 68 allows the processing of absentee ballots to begin seven days before Election Day.

-- HB 745 adjusts requirements for the number of early voting centers to allow a greater number of early voting centers in certain counties.
+- HB 745 increases the number of early voting centers in certain counties.

 - HB 73 extends temporary mail-in voting expansions passed in 2020 through June 2021.

 - HB 176 changes the deadline for voter registration from same day voter registration to close by noon on the day before the election.

 - HB 429 revises the Governor's power to suspend temporary election laws during emergencies without the consent of the legislature through a regular or special legislative session.
 If the legislature is out of session, the secretary of state will poll lawmakers within three days of the governor’s request.

 - HB 506 requires that an individual meet residence and age requirements before a ballot may be issued to the individual and the individual may cast a ballot.

 - HB 530 requires the secretary of state to adopt rules defining and governing election security.
 It prohibits a person from accepting, a pecuniary benefit in exchange for distributing, ordering, requesting, collecting, or delivering ballots.
 The bill requires the secretary of state and county election administrations to conduct election security assessments beginning January 1, 2023, and each year there after.